-Measure 2017-18 2018-19 2019-20 Number of school days dedicated to Staff Development and Continuous Improvement 3 3 3
+Measure 2018-19 2019-20 2020-21 Number of school days dedicated to Staff Development and Continuous Improvement 3 3 6

 Professional development has focused on the data analysis and differentiating instruction utilizing Common Core State Standards across the curriculum.
 Teachers and staff members have received training on the Common Core Standards and effective strategies to implement the standards including EDI, Differentiated Instruction, Intervention strategies, Thinking Maps, Interaction with Text, Write from the Beginning, implementation of Go Math materials, mathematical practices, STEM, the implementation of technology across the curriculum, iPad implementation, Project GLAD, the implementation of the Benchmark Advance ELA Series, the implementation of the iReady Program, and English Language Development standards and strategies.
 Teachers have also received training on the implementation of the Illuminate Data System and data analysis.
 In addition, teachers have had an opportunity to participate in a variety of curricular task forces including English Language Development/English Language Arts, STEM, Wellness and Math.
 Professional development was provided through a variety of delivery methods including full day and part day workshops, grade level collaboration, coaching and demonstration lessons.
 New teachers are supported through regularly scheduled meetings and professional development related to their needs.
+Due to Distance Learning for the start of the 2020-2021 school year, professional development was focused on LMS platforms of Seesaw and Google Classroom.
+Curricular professional development was geared towards online teaching to better support our teachers and staff with virtual teaching.